Employee Engagement Guide

 *Adapted from resources provided by Gallup, Inc.

-Managers & Supervisors Strategies
+Manager & Supervisor Strategies

-Employee engagement is critical to our success and requires proactive planning and outreach.
+Employee engagement is critical to our success and requires proactive planning and connection.
 Employee engagement is not about pushing for more productivity, it is about quality of experience.
 Academic and administrative managers and supervisors play a key role in developing and encouraging a culture of engagement.
 Their direct connection and relationships at the individual level places them in a uniquely-situated role to impact employee engagement and the employee experience.

 The manager's toolkit support supervisors in their unique role by providing strategies and action items they can incorporate into their existing work as they seek to develop and maintain strong working relationships with the people they supervise and support.